Kevin22George/Virtual_Desktop_Assistant_Eve/README.md

 3. **Successful Account Creation -** user's entered details will be displayed and are to be checked before proceeding to the next step.
 4. **Main Screen -** users will be greeted with their name and can now start talking to Eve and get tasks done accordingly.

-**Below are some of the following keywords that must be included in your commands:**
+**Below are the following keywords that must be included in your commands:**
 1. 'open word' or 'open microsoft word' - opens Microsoft Word
 2. 'search' and 'youtube' - searches on YouTube
 3. 'open google' - opens Google